 landlord responsibilities

-Other responsibilities you have as a landlord includes:
+Other responsibilities you'll be managing as a landlord include:

 • Marketing your vacant unit.